You might be a 21st century teacher if…

 - You text other teachers during meetings.

-- You think school should be out on Steve Jobs’ birthday.
+- You think the school should be out on Steve Jobs’ birthday.

 - You trade rooms with another teacher for a better Wi-Fi signal—and don’t tell them why.